 - Green is associated with renewal and balance.

-At last but not least, the imagery of fantasy book cover comprises several essential aspects.
+Last but not least, the imagery of the fantasy book cover comprises several essential aspects.

 - It portrays the protagonist with fireballs and lightning to convey the superpower and appeal to magic.